kipos-lang/kipos/Roadmap.md

 AGH ok so parsing shouldn't do validation at the same time. parsers should parse, validators should validate.

+- [x] parse imports
+- [x] validate imports, resolving names and such
+- [ ] When validating normal toplevels, I'll need to check imports for additionally matched things. and then pass in the ... foreign type info.
+- [ ] thennn when compiling, do it all again!

 # Let's think about monorepos